-Faculty, staff and student researchers working in the Creative Technologies Lab come with an expertise in interaction design, user-experience, spatial experience, and user-interface design, beside others.
-In our teaching we focus on intuitive, effective, and clever designs that are visually correct and pleasant.
-Our students explore how users engage with digital and physical interfaces and systems.
+Faculty, staff and student researchers working in the Creative Technologies Lab come with a wide range of expertise in fields like interaction design (DXD, UX, UI), human-centered design, spatial experience, product design, and similar.
+In our teaching we focus on intuitive, effective, and intelligent designs that are visually accurate and perceptually pleasing.

-In their studies our students explore several media formats.
-Those formats define how information, interaction, and experiences are presented and accessed across digital and physical contexts, representing the intersection of technology, content, and design.
-They shape user engagement through diverse applications, ranging from handheld devices and touchscreens to embodied media, interactive installations, augmented environments, and virtual architectures.
-These formats, tailored to specific use cases and technological possibilities, play a crucial role in determining how information is communicated and how audiences interact with it, offering unique opportunities to create meaningful and engaging experiences that bridge the gap between the digital and physical worlds.
+In their studies our students explore existing media formats learning how users engage with digital and physical interfaces and systems.
+Media formats define how information, interaction, and experiences are presented across digital and physical contexts, merging technology, content, and design.
+They shape user engagement through diverse applications, from handheld devices and touchscreens to embodied media, interactive installations, and virtual architectures.
+Tailored to specific use cases, these formats play a crucial role in determining how information is communicated and offer unique opportunities to create engaging experiences that bridge digital and physical worlds.

-The study and application of media formats extend far beyond technological innovation, serving as powerful tools for storytelling, problem-solving, education, and exploration.
-Through hands-on engagement with diverse formats, students gain the skills to design interactive and memorable experiences, transforming everyday interactions into meaningful engagements.
-By analyzing and experimenting with different media formats, they learn to create tailored solutions that respond to evolving user behaviors and technological demands, ultimately shaping how users connect with information in an increasingly interconnected and media-driven world.
+The study and application of media formats go beyond technological innovation, serving as tools for storytelling, education, and exploration.
+Through hands-on engagement, students develop the skills to design interactive experiences, transforming interactions into meaningful engagements.
+By analyzing and experimenting, they create solutions that adapt to evolving user behaviors and technological demands, shaping how users connect with information in a media-driven world.